-The focus in Third Grade is on the development of cognitive skills through interpersonal, interpretive, and presentational communication.
-Students explore the following themes: school and the classroom; self; family and home; foods and restaurants; sports and leisure; community, places, and people; and animals and their habitats.
+The focus in the Fourth Grade is on the development of cognitive skills through interpersonal, interpretive, and presentational communication.
+Students explore the following themes: school and classroom; autobiographical events; stores and clothing; food pyramid; climate; and geography and travel.
 Language learning will be supported by comprehensible input strategies.
 The target language is the mode of communication between the learner and the teacher.

-The Third Grade curriculum emphasizes the areas of Interpersonal Mode of Communication (IP); Interpretive Mode of Communication (INT); Presentational Mode of Communication (P); Cultural Perspectives, Practices, and Products (CU); and Connections, Comparisons, and Communities (CCC).
+The Fourth Grade curriculum emphasizes the areas of Interpersonal Communication (IP); Interpretive Mode of Communication (INT); Presentational (P); Cultural Perspectives, Practices, and Products (CU); and Connections, Comparisons, and Communities (CCC).

-INTERPERSONAL MODE OF COMMUNICATION
+PRESENTATIONAL MODE OF COMMUNICATION

-- ☐ Use expressions of courtesy
+- Use expressions of courtesy

-- □ Make simple requests
+- Make simple requests

 - Comprehend basic directions

-- □ Ask for clarification
+- Ask for clarification

-- □ Give simple descriptions
+- Give simple descriptions

 - Use sequenced information

-- ☐ Ask rehearsed questions using the themes
+- Ask rehearsed questions using specific themes

-- ☐ Answer questions pertaining to self, family, and school
+- Answer questions pertaining to self, family, and school

+- Initiate conversation and participate when spoken to

+- Use formal and informal forms of address

-- □ Demonstrate proficiency using correct intonation and pronunciation
+- Demonstrate proficiency in oral and written exchanges: pronunciation, intonation, and mechanics